Bolton firm manufacturing ventilation materials for commercial property developments

 It’s not just production that has improved; since working with Geoff the business has had a cultural shift.
 Pete said;

 “I have worked in manufacturing all my life, but never believed that lean methodology could make such a difference to the shopfloor.
 The focus on 5S has revolutionised the business, we analyse every detail now.
 It has helped us understand the ‘hidden wastes’ within the business and the team are now as focused on saving time as they had previously been on saving materials.”

 “I take a Gemba Walk around the site most days, and spot test the guys on the ‘eight deadly wastes’.
 This isn’t just an opportunity for me to check all is well, it opens up two-way dialogue and the team have seen the benefits of continuous improvement.
 They have seen that if they can suggest a way to do something better I will listen to them and we make the changes together.”

-As a result of working with the Business Growth Hub, Pure Fabs have been able bring the subcontracted work back in house and have taken on an additional five full time members of staff and will soon have a new apprentice joining the team.
+As a result of working with the Hub, Pure Fabs have been able to bring the subcontracted work back in house and have taken on an additional five members of staff and will soon have a new apprentice joining the team.

-Pete said: “Since working with the Business Growth Hub we’ve increased productivity by 20%.
+“Since working with the Hub we’ve increased productivity by 20%.
 I now know exactly how much waste we create as a business, and we’ve been able to reduce that by 7%.

 There’s been a total culture change, it’s not been easy and it’s by no means complete, but we’re now a team committed to continuous improvement.
 I am planning to work with Geoff to continue implementing lean tools and techniques which will benefit production, and will participate in the Manufacturing Champions Network events to help me develop our long-term strategy.”

 For more information about manufacturing support visit our dedicated website, or Enquire and Grow to access support.